 How to Make a Leather Wallet

-“What ordinary people once made, they buy; and what they once fixed for themselves, they replace entirely or hire an expert to repair, whose expert fix often involves installing a pre-made replacement part…so perhaps the time is ripe for reconsideration of an ideal that has fallen out of favor: manual competence.”
+“What ordinary people once made, they buy; and what they once fixed for themselves, they replace entirely or hire an expert to repair, whose expert fix often involves installing a pre-made replacement part…so perhaps the time is ripe for reconsideration of an ideal that has fallen out of favor: manual competence.”-Mathew B. Crawford, author of Shop Class as Soul Craft: An Inquiry into the Value of Work

 If there is another scent more inherently satisfying than that of well-worn leather, it is unknown to me.
 And what better a material to craft with?
 For what else can you throw against a concrete wall, spill beer on, and drag through the dirt for years on end and the only ill effects will be that it looks even more impressive, more rugged.
 Some have even gone so far as to suggest that leather’s durable nature and aesthetic qualities are the embodiment of masculinity itself.
 Perhaps they are right.